paulrobello/par_treasure_hunt/README.md

    #30 Mom keyboard        * Mom Office - Mom chair !!
 X !!
 ```

-The list of strips on the printed paper is grouped by Room to make it easier to deploy all the notes.
+The list of strips on the printed paper is grouped by room to make it easier to place all the notes.

 You can specify the starting and ending locations if you dont want them randomized.